 UNV 101: Orientation to College and Beyond

 This course is an active-learning experience designed to help students make a successful transition to university life.
 UNV 101 provides students with essential information about university policies, rules, procedures, and resources.
-UNV 101 topics include learning styles, critical and creative thinking, inclusiveness, college success skills, choosing a major and a career, and research strategies.
+UNV 101 topics include critical and creative thinking, inclusiveness, college success skills, choosing a major and a career, and research strategies.
 Students are required to attend class and to interact with their instructor and classmates.
 Throughout the course, students are strongly encouraged to take responsibility for their own learning inside and outside of the classroom.
 Students will learn skills essential for a positive transition to college and to future transitions in their lives.

 UNV 101 is a graded, academic, three-credit-hour course limited to freshmen.
 It counts as an elective that may be applied toward graduation.
 UNV 101 is taught by a specially trained group of instructors who come from various areas and disciplines across campus.
 Some sections may be team-taught by two instructors or be part of a learning community.
 Students may enroll for a UNV 101 course during registration.
-No special permission is needed.

 Alpha Lambda Delta